acarril/acarril.github.io/_posts/2016-11-18-difficulties-limits-psestimate.md

 After each of these estimations, it will perform a likelihood ratio test against the base model.
 Whichever of these 3 models yields the highest LR test statistic indicates what covariate is chosen, unless none of these statistics is higher than the threshold established in `clin()`

-Whichever of these 3 covariates yields the highest LR test statistic is chosen and included in the

 ## Second stage (quadratic terms)